 Reducing the likelihood of an individual developing severe illness is obviously very important.
 All the vaccines are very effective at preventing death and serious disease.
 Only with greater data will we understand whether the vaccines also reduce transmission and asymptomatic infections.
 We are now accumulating more data to suggest that this is the case.
-In particular data from Israel suggests significant reduction in infections as well as reduction in disease.
+In particular data from Israel and the UK suggests significant reduction in infections as well as reduction in severe disease.
 This will be important in increasing the effectiveness of vaccination in controlling the epidemic.

 Much more data is necessary in order to identify rarer complications, although we have now given many millions of doses and so this data is accumulating.
 We also need longer term studies in order to fully understand the length of immunity and the need for boosters.
 Finally, we need to better understand the effectiveness of the vaccines in different populations including differences of age and ethnicity.

 The development of vaccine candidates represents an incredible scientific achievement.
 The new mRNA vaccines in particular represent an enormous leap in vaccine development in terms of management of current and future infectious disease.
 If they work as well as some of the early data suggests and challenges to distribution and storage can be overcome, then we may genuinely be seeing one of the great medical advances of our lifetime.
 However, we are still early in the process and more data is required.
 A recent editorial in the Lancet Microbe is entitled COVID-19: The Pandemic will not end overnight.
 There are many other vaccine candidates in different stages of research.
 The World Health Organisation keeps an updated list of vaccines under development.
 As we accumulate more data it may be that other vaccines may offer advantages in terms of safety, effectiveness or in the ability to impact the spread of the disease in addition to reducing disease severity.
 Understanding the different factors will require continued research and surveillance.